leSamo/PoUW-SNARK-marketplace/README.md

 - Genesis blocks includes 1000 coins on account

 ## Automated Tests
 Automated tests are located in the `src/test` directory and can be run with `pytest src/test/test_*.py -v`.
+Make sure your client is not running during the tests execution as it might interfere with the tests.

 ## Usage
     Usage: python client.py [-k|--key <private key file>] [-v|--verbose] [-h|--help] [-p|--port <port number>] [-c|--command <command>] [-f|--config <config file>]